-Note: If you have previously attended this class, it is not necessary for you to attend again, but please inform the office secretary of your interest in participating in a child dedication service.
+Note: If you have previously attended this class, it is not necessary for you to attend again, but please fill out the form provided at the bottom of the page and the office secretary will contact you about participating in a child dedication service.

 It might be helpful to address what the dedication of a child is not before we address what a child dedication is.
 The dedication of a child is not an ordinance of the Church.
 It is important that you understand this.
 We live in a period of time in Church history where there is great confusion about, and harmful liberties taken, on what the marks of a true Church are.
 A dedication is not an infant baptism service; no water will be used in any way.
 When your child is dedicated, they do not become Christians.
 That is something that God Himself does.
 John’s Gospel helps us here:

 Yet to all who received Him, to those who believed in His name, He gave the right to become children of God, Children born not of natural descent nor of human decision or a husband’s will, but born of God.
 John 1:12-13

 This makes it clear that there are no magical rights in the dedication of a child.
 The happy work of caring for your children, cleaning your children, spending large amounts of time with your children, as well as large amounts of cash on your children will continue on.
 And most assuredly, the Biblical mandate for the parents, at the father’s lead, is to wisely, regularly teach and model the Scriptures (and so Christ).
 The dedication is in no way a “dry baptism.”
 This is what a dedication is not, and now to what the dedication of a child is.